Some housing association tenants can buy their housing association homes at a discount under the right to acquire scheme.

 - it's provided as part of your job (for example, if you are a caretaker)

-The housing association must explain its decision if it tells you that you can't buy your housing association home.
+The housing association must explain its decision if it says you can't buy your housing association home.
 You don't have the right to appeal this decision.

 Other options for buying a housing association home

-You may be able to buy your housing association home using a new housing association right to buy scheme that has been proposed.
+Government has proposed a new housing association right to buy scheme.
 This is likely to offer a higher discount.

 You may have a different right to buy if you used to be a council tenant, but your home was transferred to a housing association.
 This is called the preserved right to buy.